hoodiehq-archive/documentation/ru/techdocs/api/client/hoodie.store.md

 the **fail** callback will be called with the according error.

 Which cases would be worth using this?
-Well for example if you want to read a particular settings object, ou want to work with in a later step.
+Well for example if you want to read a particular settings object, you want to work with in a later step.

 ##### Example